INTERNATIONAL STUDENT APPLICATION

 The state of North Carolina has a centralized service for determining residency for students.
 This service enables a student to use one residency determination for admissions applications to multiple North Carolina public colleges and universities and to demonstrate residency for state aid programs consideration at all (public and private) North Carolina colleges and universities.

-All Alamance Community College students must obtain a N.C. residency determination at ncresidency.org prior to submitting an ACC application.
+All Alamance Community College students must obtain a N.C. residency determination at ncresidency.org prior to submitting an ACC international application.

 Evidence of English Competency